-My research interests center on the social and cultural history of the U.S. since World War II, but I have also written on the Gilded Age and Progressive Eras.
-My focus is the intersections among gender, cultural, labor and economic history.
+My research interests center on the social and cultural history of the U.S. since World War II, but I have also written on the Gilded Age and Progressive Era.
+My current focus is on gender and women’s history as it intersects with postwar U.S. labor and economic history.
 I have a strong background in U.S. visual and popular culture as well.
-My training is in American studies and I rely on an interdisciplinary approach in my work.
+My training is in American Studies and I rely on an interdisciplinary approach in my work.

 My earlier scholarship examined gender, culture, and labor in the art world at the turn of the century.
 In Painting Professionals: Women Artists and the Development of Modern American Art, 1870-1930 (University of North Carolina Press, 2001), I traced the careers of two generations of American women artists who flooded the art world starting in the 1870s.
 I showed the significance of culture to Progressive Era social reform with an edited document collection, How Did Settlement Workers at Greenwich House Promote the Arts as Integral to a Shared Social Life? for Women and Social Movements in the United States, 1600-2000 (Alexander Street Press, 2006).

-My work has been featured on CNN.com, The Christian Science Monitor, the Huffington Post, and on public radio’s “To the Point.”
-I lecture regularly on the women’s movement, women in the art world, postwar America, and the Gilded Age and Progressive Eras.
-I have been featured on C-SPAN’s Talking History
+My work has been featured in the New York Times and the Washington Post, and on NBC News.com, CNN.com, The Christian Science Monitor, the Huffington Post, and on public radio’s “To the Point.”
+I lecture regularly on women and work, the U.S. women’s movement, women in the art world, postwar America, and the Gilded Age and Progressive Eras.
+I have been featured on C-SPAN’s Talking History.

 Fordham News interviewed Dr. Swinth about Feminism's Forgotten Fight.
 Read New Book by History Professor Recasts Second-Wave Feminism.